Ombudsmen - the leaders in independent resolution, redress and prevention of disputes

 In Australia and New Zealand, many complaints are dealt with by Ombudsmen.

-Our quick links will help you find the right Ombudsman office or another dispute resolution office where there is no Ombudsman.
-Complaint quick links
+Our quick links will help you find the right Ombudsman office, or another dispute resolution office where there is no Ombudsman.

-The offices of ANZOA members follow the Benchmarks for Industry-Based Customer Dispute Resolution Schemes (the CDR Benchmarks).
-The CDR Benchmarks have recently been reviewed.
-Republished in February 2015, they are now in two parts and available from the website of The Treasury, Australia (linked below):
+ANZOA members come from offices that observe the Benchmarks for Industry-Based Customer Dispute Resolution (the CDR Benchmarks).
+The CDR Benchmarks, originally developed in 1997, were reviewed and republished in February 2015.
+They are now in two parts and available from the website of The Treasury, Australia (linked below).